Modularity of higher theta series I: cohomology of the generic fiber: Derived Fourier analysis: proofs

 We claim that $\a_{E}$ is an isomorphism.
 This claim can be checked after base changing to a point of $S$.
 Hence we may assume that $E$ admits a global presentation, and then by its construction, the map $\a_E$ agrees with the map induced by the map $\d_{E}\to \FT_{\wh E}(\Qll{\wh E})[r](r)$ produced by the involutivity datum of Lemma \ref{lem: involutivity given global presentation} and Example \ref{ex: delta-constant duality}, which is an isomorphism.
 This finishes the proof. \end{proof}

-Now we have established that all derived vector bundles have canonical involutivity data (not depending for example on global presentations).
-Henceforth we implicitly equip all derived vector bundles with said canonical involutivity data.
+The canonical isomorphisms $\a_E$ and $\a_{\wh E}$ give the two involutivity isomorphisms by Lemma \ref{lem: involutivity kernel}.
+The sign condition in Definition \ref{def: involutivity datum} is local on $S$ and can be checked after base change to geometric points using the base-change compatibilities of \S \ref{sssec: FT bc proof}.
+After choosing local global presentations, the canonical maps agree with the presentation-dependent maps above by Lemma \ref{lem: involutivity given global presentation}(2).
+Thus all derived vector bundles have canonical involutivity data, independent of global presentations.
+Henceforth we implicitly equip all derived vector bundles with these canonical involutivity data.